-Place one tablespoon coconut oil (or ghee) in skillet on medium low along with zuchinni and saute several minutes until zuchinni is soft and tender, but not totally browned.
+Place one tablespoon coconut oil (or ghee) in a skillet on medium-low along with zucchini and saute several minutes until zucchini is soft and tender, but not totally browned.

-Place grape tomatoe halves on a baking pan and broil for 5 minutes on broil low in oven, keeping an eye on them so they don't burn.
-Take out of oven and set aside.
+Place grape tomatoes halves on a baking pan and broil in oven for 5 minutes on broil low, keeping an eye on them so they don't burn.
+Take out of the oven and set aside.